 We do not generally support 'virtual-only' meetings unless these are a temporary solution in response to restrictions on in-person gatherings, such as those prompted by the Covid-19 pandemic, or other exceptional circumstances.
 In those cases, we expect all shareholder rights to be protected and the meeting to be run as it should be in-person: giving ample opportunity for any shareholder to ask questions, and for these questions to be answered live by the board.
-We also expect a clear commitment to return to in-person or hybrid meetings as soon as restrictions allow.
+We also expect a clear commitment to return to in-person or hybrid meetings as soon as restrictions allow and for all shareholder rights to be protected.

-For further information please refer to our Principles of Annual Meeting Good Practice.11
+For further information please refer to our Principles of Annual Meeting Good Practice.
+13